Gilead-BioStats/gsm/tests/testthat/_snaps/QueryRate_Assess.md

       # A tibble: 3 x 1
         GroupID
         <chr>
-      1 0X012
+      1 0X201
-      2 0X999
+      2 0X012
-      3 0X201
+      3 0X999

 # invalid data throw errors

-    strMethod is not 'NormalApprox', 'poisson' or 'identity'
+    strMethod is not 'NormalApprox', 'Poisson' or 'Identity'

 ---

-    strMethod is not 'NormalApprox', 'poisson' or 'identity'
+    strMethod is not 'NormalApprox', 'Poisson' or 'Identity'

 ---